Gealber/devto-cli/README.md

     * `./devto profile_images <username>`

 # TODO
-Finish all the endpoints.
-From now on is to refactor and improve user experience.
+From now on, I need to refactor and improve user experience.

 1. In  some cases the returned data could be cleaned up instead of throughing the raw json to stdout.
 2. In the case of a single article we could provide some kind of `read mode`.
 Something similar to the command